Polymer/old-docs-site/app/2.0/start/first-element/intro.md

         npm install -g polymer-cli

-### Install and run the demo.
+### Install dependencies and run the demo

-To install and run the element demo:
+To install the element's dependencies and run the demo:

 1. Run `bower install` from the repo directory: